AdobeDocs/commerce-pwa-studio/src/pages/api/buildpack/cli/load-environment-file/index.md

 // `loadEnvironment` has now read the contents of
 // `/Users/me/path/to/project/.env` and merged it with any environment
-// variables that were alredy set.
+// variables that were already set.

 // Create an UPWARD server using env vars that begin with `UPWARD_JS_` createUpwardServer(configuration.section("upwardJs"));